In this article, we have compiled a list of what we think are the five best Linux video players and thoroughly discussed their features.

 - Hardware decoding – the media loading speed is fast.

-MPV has OpenGL based video output that supports video scaling with color management, high-quality algorithms, frame timing, and more.
-It intelligently caches livestreams and enables jumping within the cached stream.
-MPV The player plays comparatively better 4K videos as compared to other media players available for Linux.
+In addition, it intelligently caches live streams and enables jumping within the cached stream.
+MPV The player plays comparatively better 4K videos than other media players available for Linux.

 - Sleek and minimalist GUI.
 The whole interface is just a video with a minimal OSD.